Social-Spending/socialspending/README.md

 ### 1.3.
 Update Apache Configuration with MariaDB User

 Finally, update your Apache configuration to provide the MariaDB credentials in environment variables.
 For XAMPP installations, see [2.1.2.
-Setup Apache Config for XAMPP](#212-setup-apache-config-for-xampp), for stand-alone Apache2 installations, see [2.2.3 Apache2 Configuration for Standalone Server](#223-setup-environment-variables-in-apache).
+Setup Apache Config for XAMPP](#212-setup-apache-config-for-xampp), for stand-alone Apache2 installations, see [2.2.3 Setup Environment Variables in Apache for Standalone Server](#223-setup-environment-variables-in-apache-for-standalone-server).

 To see how to access the database from a PHP script, refer to `templates/connection.php`.